Sharing the richness of the Japanese American experience

 Lessons in the art of taiko drumming teach students about Japanese American culture while having a blast.

 Hands-on activities like History Detectives allow students to explore JANM’s collection of artifacts and documents.

 School Visits' Policies and Visiting Information

 JANM relies upon chaperones to closely monitor students during on-site visits.
 Adult chaperones must accompany all student groups (1st–12th grade) at all times.
-We require one adult (21 years or older) chaperone for every five students in order to safely accommodate smaller groups while physically distancing.
+We require one adult (21 years or older) chaperone for every ten students.
 Without the appropriate number of chaperones, school groups may not be admitted to the museum.
 Special exhibitions/programs may require additional chaperones.
 When visiting the JANM Store, one adult chaperone is to accompany every five students.

 It is the responsibility of teachers and adult chaperones to stay with their students and monitor their behavior.
 Download a Letter to Chaperones (PDF) for distribution to all chaperones prior to your visit.
 Groups who are deemed to be disruptive by Museum Security or Visitor Services may be asked to leave the museum.

 To qualify for student group rates ($5/student, $7/adult chaperone), school groups must come for a visit scheduled through the Education Unit.
 Admission rates are subject to change.
 Cash, checks, and credit cards are accepted.
 Group payment is due upon arrival.
 See the “Bid for Education” page for information about free admission grants for school groups.

 Contact the Education Unit immediately if your group must cancel.
 If you cancel well in advance, your spot can be offered to another educator on our waiting list.
 Please note that tour options and availability are subject to change based on evolving circumstances.